 The James G. Lindell Family Library (1997)-This library and information technology center houses all library functions and brings together the computer technology resources of the College.
 It also houses the Gage Center for Student Success.
-The library is located on the corner of 22nd Avenue and 7th Street.
+The library is located on the corner of 22nd Avenue and 7th Street and the Center for Learning and Adaptive Student Services (CLASS).